RainingSea/cese/project/website/PersonalBlog/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The 'PersonalBlog' web application will be implemented using Python for the backend and HTML for the frontend.
-The application will be structured in a simple manner, utilizing local text files for data storage instead of a database.
-This approach ensures ease of use and lightweight operation while allowing users to manage their blog entries effectively.",
+"Implementation approach": "The application will be structured as a single-page web application using Python for backend logic and HTML for frontend rendering.
+User authentication, blog post management, and file handling will be implemented using simple Python functions.
+The application will serve HTML pages for each feature, and user actions will be processed through form submissions that trigger corresponding Python functions.",

-"UI design": "The user interface will consist of the following pages: \n1. **Login Page**: A form to enter username and password, with a login button and a link to the registration page. \n2. **Registration Page**: A form to input username, password, and email, with a registration button. \n3. **Main Blog Page**: A list of blog posts with options to create a new post or view existing posts. \n4. **New Post Page**: A form to enter the title and content of the new post, with a submit button. \n5. **View Post Page**: Displays the full content of a selected post with options to edit or delete the post, and a back button to return to the main blog page. \n6. **Edit Post Page**: A form to modify the title and content of the existing post, with a submit button and a back button.",
+"UI design":"The application will consist of the following key UI components: 1.
+Login Page: Input fields for username and password, and a submit button.
+2. Registration Page: Input fields for username, password, and email, and a submit button.
+3. Main Blog Page: A list of blog posts with links to create a new post and view existing posts.
+4. New Post Page: Input fields for title and content, and a submit button.
+5. View Post Page: Display the full content of a selected post with options to edit or delete.
+6. Edit Post Page: Input fields for title and content, and a submit button.
+7. Navigation buttons to return to the Main Blog Page from other pages.",

-"Data Storage": "All data will be stored in local text files.
-The following files will be used: \n1. **users.txt**: Stores user account information (username, password, email). \n2. **posts.txt**: Stores blog posts (post_id, title, content, author). \nEach line in these files will represent a single record, with fields separated by a delimiter (e.g., comma).
-This structure allows for easy retrieval and management of data.",
+"Data Storage":"Data will be stored in local text files.
+User data will be stored in 'users.txt' and blog posts in 'posts.txt'.
+Each line in 'users.txt' will contain 'username,password,email', while 'posts.txt' will store each post as 'username,title,content'.
+This structure allows for easy reading and writing of user and post data without the need for a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/main_blog.html", "templates/new_post.html", "templates/view_post.html", "templates/edit_post.html", "users.txt", "posts.txt"],

 "Data structures and interfaces": " classDiagram
+    class Main {
+        -UserManager user_manager
+        -PostManager post_manager
+        +main() str
+    }
-    class User {
+    class UserManager {
-        -String username
-        -String password
-        -String email
+        -String user_file
         +register(username: str, password: str, email: str) bool +login(username: str, password: str) bool
     }
-    class BlogPost {
+    class PostManager {
-        -int post_id
-        -String title
-        -String content
-        -String author
+        -String post_file
-        +create_post(title: str, content: str, author: str) bool +edit_post(post_id: int, title: str, content: str) bool +delete_post(post_id: int) bool
+        +create_post(username: str, title: str, content: str) bool +edit_post(title: str, content: str) bool
+        +delete_post(title: str) bool
+        +get_posts(username: str) List
-        +view_post(post_id: int) str
+        +get_post(title: str) str
     }
-    class Main {
-        +main() str
-    }
-    User -- Main
-    BlogPost -- Main
 ",
 [/CONTENT]